IATF 16949 – Automotive – Quality Management System

 Before you can begin preparing for your application, you will require a copy of the standard.
 You should read this and make yourself familiar with it.

-There are a wide range of quality publications and software tools designed to help you understand, implement and become registered to a quality management system.
+There are a wide range of quality support information’s and documents are available in internet to help you understand, implement and become certified to a quality management system.
+(You can watch our YouTube Channel for few information’s)

-Assemble a team and agree on your strategy
+Form a core team and agree on your strategy

 You should begin the entire implementation process by preparing your organizational strategy with top management.
-Responsibility for a QMS lies with Senior Management, therefore it is vital that Senior Management is involved from the beginning of the process
+Responsibility for a QMS lies with Top Management, therefore it is vital that Top Management is involved from the beginning of the process.
+With the support of Top Management form a core team.
+This team can include the process owners, members.

-Whether you are the Quality Manager seeking to implement a quality management system or a Senior Manager who would like to increase your general awareness of IATF 16949, APQP, PPAP, MSA, FMEA, SPC etc there are a range of workshops, seminars and training courses available.
+Whether you are the Quality Manager or a Process Owner seeking to implement a quality management system or a Senior Manager who would like to increase your general awareness of IATF 16949, APQP, PPAP, MSA, FMEA, SPC etc there are a range of workshops, seminars and training courses available.

 Review Consultancy Options